apache/druid/docs/configuration/index.md

 ##### HTTP emitter module TLS overrides

-By default, when sending events to a TLS-enabled receiver, the HTTP Emitter uses an SSLContext obtained from the process described at [Druid's internal communication over TLS](../operations/tls-support.md), that is the same SSLContext that would be used for internal communications between Druid processes.
+By default, when sending events to a TLS-enabled receiver, the HTTP Emitter uses an SSLContext obtained from the service described at [Druid's internal communication over TLS](../operations/tls-support.md), that is the same SSLContext that would be used for internal communications between Druid services.

 In some use cases it may be desirable to have the HTTP Emitter use its own separate truststore configuration.
 For example, there may be organizational policies that prevent the TLS-enabled metrics receiver's certificate from being added to the same truststore used by Druid's internal HTTP client.